mmaquer2/Python-Arena-Game/README.md

 - https://pypi.org/project/pathfinding/
 - Special Thanks to the clear code youtube channel, for providing starter code and boilerplate for the game main loop
 - Pixel ninja on itch.io ( https://pixel-boy.itch.io/ninja-adventure-asset-pack ) for providing free art assets used for the game's characters and environment
-- Procedural Content Generation using Behavior Trees (PCGBT) by Anurag Sarkar and Seth Cooper